Skip to content

 What is the difference between fork() and exec()?

-fork() creates a copy of the current process with a new PID. exec() replaces the current process's program with a new one without changing the PID.
+Fork() creates a copy of the current process with a new PID. exec() replaces the current process's program with a new one without changing the PID.
 They're almost always used together: fork() to create a child, then exec() in the child to run a different program.
 The parent continues running its original code.

 Why can't I kill a process with kill -9?